Floye-hub/Cobblemon-Quests-Reloaded/README.md

 Cobblemon Quests Reloaded

 Cobblemon Quests Reloaded is an unofficial, community-maintained fork of the original Cobblemon Quests mod.
+This project updates and improves the mod for newer versions of Minecraft, Cobblemon, and FTB Quests while keeping the original goal intact: enabling quest creators to build Cobblemon-related quests directly within FTB Quests.

-This project updates and improves the mod for newer Minecraft, Cobblemon, and FTB Quests versions while keeping the original purpose intact: enabling quest creators to build Cobblemon-related quests directly inside FTB Quests.
+⚡ Features

-The mod provides quest tasks for many Cobblemon actions, including:
+The mod provides quest tasks for a variety of Cobblemon actions, including:

 Catching Pokémon